Inception, a movie review: by Lee Sonogan

 (2010) M/2h28mins/ Action, adventure, Sci-fi

 Christopher Nolan’s masterpiece after his Batman movie series.
-Inception is about a dream sharing technology and infiltrating a person’s mind to implant an idea in it.
-The movie is exciting and thrilling as the scenes in the guys subconscious starts to change in logic and reason in the dream world.
-The main characters go deeper in the guys mind.
-This leads to multiple scenes at once, going in different speeds.
-The movie stars many well-known actors with the main character been played by Leonardo DiCarprio.
+Inception is about a dream-sharing technology and infiltrating a person’s mind to implant an idea in it.
+The movie is exciting and thrilling as the scenes in the guy’s subconscious start to change in logic and reason in the dream world.
+The main characters go deeper into the guy’s mind.
+This leads to multiple scenes at once, going at different speeds.
+The movie stars many well-known actors with the main character being played by Leonardo DiCaprio.